gmacario/easy-jenkins/docs/building-yocto-udooneo.md

+# Building a Yocto distribution for the UDOO Neo

 **WORK-IN-PROGRESS**

-# Building Yocto distro for UDOO Neo inside easy-jenkins

-This document explains how to buil from sources a Yocto-based distribution for the UDOO Neo.
+This document explains how to buil from sources a [Yocto](https://www.yoctoproject.org/)-based distribution for the [UDOO Neo](http://www.udoo.org/udoo-neo/) using [easy-jenkins](https://github.com/gmacario/easy-jenkins).

-This procedure may be useful to verify non-regressions of a new feature/bugfix before merging it to the master branch.

 The following instructions were tested on

-* Docker client: mac-tizy (MacBook Pro, OS X)
+* Docker client: mac-tizy (MacBook Pro, Docker Toolbox 10.0 on OS X 10.11.3)
-* Docker engine: Oracle VirtualBox VM created by Docker Toolbox
+* Docker engine: mv-linux-powerhorse (Docker 1.10.0 on Ubuntu 14.04.4 LTS 64-bit)

 ## Preparation